 Zuckerman Museum of Art as a part of the rotating exhibitions featured throughout

-2006: KSU Professor Emiratis, Dr. Aposotolos Ziros with his wife Kiki, gifted a discrete
+2006: KSU Professor Emiratis Dr. Apostolos D. Ziros, along with his wife Kiki, gifted a

-collection of Mangbetu and Azande sculptures collected from the Democratic Republic
+discrete collection of Mangbetu and Azande sculptures collected from the Democratic

-of Congo in the early 20th century.
-His grandfather, Dimitri Ziros, compiled this
+Republic of Congo in the early 20th century.
+His grandfather, Dimitri Ziros, compiled

-collection from hunting trips to central Africa.
-This collection will be highlighted
+this collection from hunting trips to central Africa.
+This collection was later highlighted

-2007: Don Russell Clayton gave his extensive collection of work by the Italian-born Georgia
+2007: Don Russell Clayton donated his extensive collection of work by the Italian-born Georgia

 artist Athos Menaboni.
 With support from the Robert W. Woodruff Foundation, Kennesaw

 State University serves as an educational center for the artist.
 Now one of the largest